Pensions are long-term savings. Your projected pot at retirement takes into account the following key assumptions:

 Pensions are a great way to beat the inflation trap – here’s why:

 - The 2.5% assumed inflation rate, which is reflected in your projected pot at retirement, is an industry-wide rate that’s set by the Financial Conduct Authority.
-However, the actual rate of inflation is currently around 1% (though it’s impossible to predict what this will be in the future).
+However, it’s impossible to predict what the actual rate of inflation will be in the future.

-- The projections are estimates based on the information that we know now.
+- The projections are estimates based on the information that we know at the time of the illustration.
 The actual returns on your pension may well be higher or lower than these estimates.

 - You’ll normally earn ‘gains on previous gains’ – this is known as compounding.
 When you invest money into a pension, you normally make a return on it.
 In the following year, you’ll make a return on both your original sum, along with your first-year return.
 This compounding continues until you reach your retirement age, so the earlier you start investing in a pension, the more you’ll benefit.